rishikhaneja/rlog/readme.md

 ## Limitations / Weaknesses

+* Although std::function helps keeping syntax clean, it "might" cost performance because of dynamic memory usage and multiple copy constructions
+* The later can also lead to really ugly mis-behaviour when attached to a functor class with constructor/destructor behaviour.
+To avoid this make such functors non-copyable, and pass around as reference, instead of values, using std::ref
-* Sinks and level are stored on globals
+* Sinks and global level are stored on internal globals
-* Dynamic memory used by std::function

 ## Further development

 * Level-based effects like warnings cause debug-break and errors cause assertion
+* More compile time control, for example, toggling off un-necessary metadata collection
+* Per-sink customisation of thread safety
 * Conditional logging support
 * More in-built output options
+* More metadata options
 * More tests
 * Test coverage setup